System Call & Protection

 exception

-, which will trigger the environment call exception intentionally (i.e., exception #8 or #11 in Table 23).
-This is the CPU instruction for system calls: when a thread invokes ecall
+, which triggers the so-called environment call exception intentionally (see exception #8 and #11 in Table 23).
+This instruction is for system calls: if a thread invokes ecall

 .
 Specifically, asm("ecall")

-in the code will raise an environment call exception.
-The CPU then sets the program counter to trap_entry
+will raise an environment call exception and then the CPU will jump to trap_entry

 .
 EXCP_ID_ECALL_U